Ice Cream is a quintessential part of summer! But it also makes for a great (and delicious) science experiment… No fancy machine or cranking required!

 This ‘recipe’ was adapted from Steve Spangler Science.

-*You can print off the step-by-step instructions by downloading your own free copy of our Fascinating Science for Kids ebook.
+*You can print off the ice cream in a bag recipe with step-by-step instructions by downloading your own free copy of our Fascinating Science for Kids ebook.

 1. Pour 1/2 cup of half-&-half or milk into one of your sandwich-sized baggies.
 We used milk and it worked wonderfully.
 Add 1 tablespoon sugar and 1/2 teaspoon of vanilla extract.
 Get all of the air out and then seal the bag.
 Place your filled bag into another sandwich-sized baggie and seal.